govuk-one-login/authentication-frontend/README.md

 giving it a new name and amending the `PORT` and `VTR` environment variables.
 The `ports` entry, must reflect the port number in the `PORT` environment variable.
 Each service must have a unique port number.

+### The service down page

+The service down page starts up automatically when the startup script is run.
+It can be tested by going to [http://localhost:3005](http://localhost:3005).

 ### Running the tests

 The unit tests have been written with Mocha and Supertest.